theislab/scarches/README.rst

  these methods.

  - **scANVI** (`Xu et al., 2019 <https://www.biorxiv.org/content/10.1101/532895v1>`_): It needs cell type labels for reference data.
 Your query data can be either unlabeled or labeled.
 In the case of unlabeled query data, you can use this method to also classify your query cells using reference labels.

  - **scGen** (`Lotfollahi et al., 2019 <https://www.nature.com/articles/s41592-019-0494-8>`_): This method requires cell-type labels for both reference building and query mapping.
 The query mapping for this method solely relies on the integrated reference and requre no fine-tuning.

+Bioligically informed
+ - **expiMap** (`Lotfollahi, Rybakov et al., 2022 <https://www.biorxiv.org/content/10.1101/2022.02.05.479217v1>`_): This method takes prior knowledge from gene sets databases or users allowing to analyze your query data in the context of known gene programs.

 Multi-modal
  These algorithms can be used to construct multi-modal references atlas and map query data from either modality on the top of the reference.

  - **totalVI** (`Gayoso al., 2019 <https://www.biorxiv.org/content/10.1101/532895v1>`_): This model can be used to build multi-modal  CITE-seq reference atalses.
    Query datasets can be either from sc-RNAseq or CITE-seq.
 In addition to integrating query with reference, one can use this model to impute the Proteins in the query datasets.

 Usage and installation
 -------------------------------